-New Sampling Method That Improved Production for Autoclave Operations
+New Sampling Method Enables Improved Production for Autoclave Operations

 Core has recently completed an R&D programme investigating how sampling methods used for a high pressure autoclave reaction can affect the results obtained.
 As part of this, Core built new sampling methods and equipment for our autoclaves.
 The results of this testing has enabled a current autoclave operation to significantly optimise their process control of production throughput.